Home » Home Design / Interiors » Ideas By Room » Living Rooms » Home Theater Design Ideas You’ll Want to Copy

 via Houzz

 As these home theater design ideas show, each design has similarities (seating and a viewing screen) while being very unique to the designer and its purpose.
-While it’s possible to spend a lot of money designing and creating your home theater, it’s also completely doable within a tight budget.

 I hope these simple home theater ideas gave you some inspiration to help you design your own unique home theater room layout!